Sameer6305/Sameer6305/README.md

 ## 🏆 Achievements

-- 🏅 Participated in university hackathons and coding contests
+- Participated in university hackathons and coding contests
-- 📢 Presented research at college tech fest
-- 👥 Collaborated with peers on group projects
+- Collaborated with peers on group projects

 ---

 ## 📈 Recent Activity

-- Updated profile on **2025-10-18**
-- Created GitHub account on **2024-05-12**
 - Published new repositories and contributed to open source

 ---